Yahushua [Jesus] is the only human in recorded history whose grave is empty! (sure, He and

 Good grief, it certainly sounds like the "today I have begotten you" or "today I beget you" part is somehow missing from the catholic bible!
 And it says it was the Spirit which descended onto Yahushua, when apparently it was the Messiyah.
 Since the Messiyah was the only begotten Son of Yahweh Almighty before the universe began (before there was such a thing as a "day") the phrase "today I have begotten you" must apply to someone else!
 It appears to apply to Yahushua the human.
 Once He was baptised He was begotten as a Son, and then the Messiyah was able to live in Him.
 Could the catholic bible be a butchered version of the true scriptures??
 Read on!

 It is widely believed that the Matthew in the holy catholic bible was badly butchered, and it is the only place in the bible where the virgin birth is worked out.
 There is a so-called: 'The Original Gospel of Matthew' somewhere on the web.
 Someone tried to restore it to the Hebrew original as best as he can.
-'The Original Gospel of Matthew' specifically says Yosef took his wife, and she conceived.
+'The Original Gospel of Matthew' specifically says Yahusef the man took his wife, and she conceived.
 There is no virgin birth!
 It is closely aligned with the Essenes and the Nazarenes.

-The Original Gospel of Matthew 3:(16) And Yahushua when he was baptized, went up immediately from the water, and the heavens were opened over him.
-The whole fount of the Spirit of Yahweh descended out of heaven in the shape of a dove and it ministered over him and entered him, and a voice from heaven said to Him, "My son, in all the prophets I was waiting for you, that you might come, and I might rest in you.
+The Original Gospel of Matthew 3:(16) And Yahushua when He was baptized, went up immediately from the water, and the heavens were opened over Him.
+The whole fount of the Spirit of Yahweh descended out of heaven in the shape of a dove and it ministered over Him and entered Him, and a voice from heaven said to Him, "My son, in all the prophets I was waiting for you, that you might come, and I might rest in you.
 For you are my rest; and you are my firstborn son who reigns forever."
 (17) And behold, again a voice out of the heavens said: "Today I have begotten you.
 You my son, I bear witness of my joy that this day you have descended from me."

 You can see why the christians want to remove the "Today I beget you" part.
 The Revised Standard Version, the English Standard Version, and the New Living Translation all have footnotes to Luke 3:22 stating that the original manuscripts said: "Today I have begotten you".
 Since there is no doubt the original manuscripts contain the phrase, why is it removed from the christian bibles?
 Papal insistence.
 Most versions removed it completely because it is opposite to their religion.